Cambodia

 • Committed

-Over the period analysed, ODF increased relative to the country’s economy, rising from 7.6% of GDP in 2015 to 10.7% in 2021.
-This growth can be explained by a large boost during 2020–21 in response to the Covid-19 pandemic, with China as the largest contributor to this increase.
+ODF has fluctuated relative to the country’s economy, rising from 7.9% of GDP in 2015 to 11.3% in 2021 in response to the Covid-19 pandemic, and then falling back to 7.7% in 2022.
+China has been the largest contributor to this recent fluctuation.

-In Cambodia, commitments exceeded disbursements in 2015–20.
-However, in 2021 disbursements surpassed commitments by $832 million.
-This was primarily due to the significant increase in commitments in 2020, which were implemented in 2021, including major infrastructure projects from China such as the $1.1 billion Phnom Penh Airport Cam055 and $880 million New Siem Reap International Airport Cam015.
+Commitments exceeded disbursements in every year except 2021 when disbursements surpassed commitments by $1.1 billion.
+This was primarily due to the significant increase in commitments in 2020, which were implemented in 2021, including major infrastructure projects from China such as the $1.1 billion Phnom Penh International Airport and $880 million new Siem Reap International Airport.
 Four out of Cambodia’s top five bilateral partners — China, Japan, France, and the United States — spent more than they committed in 2021.
-Overall, the ratio of spending to commitments was 70% during 2015–21, above the regional average of 64%.
+Overall, 74% of projects committed during the 2015–22 period resulted in disbursements, above the regional average of 64%.

 Main development partners

-Official development finance to Cambodia by partner Spent, share of total ODF, constant 2021 US$
+Official development finance to Cambodia, by partner Spent, share of total ODF

 • China